File a Report

 - If the respondent does not agree with the charges or accept responsibility for the violation a student conduct review hearing may be requested.

-- A student conduct review hearing is facilitated by three administrative staff members.o In this process, the respondent has the right to ask the complainant questions.
+- In this process, the respondent has the right to ask the complainant questions.

-- We assist doing this in the safest way possible, including offering separate venues for delivering testimony so that each is not required to be in the same room.
+- We conduct the hearing in the safest way possible, including offering separate venues for delivering testimony so that each person in the complaint is not required to be in the same room.

 - A support advocate is available to all individuals throughout the entire process.

-Please see the Student Handbook, pages 35-37 for conduct review hearing procedures.
+Please see the Student Handbook for Conduct Review Hearing procedures.

 What to do if an assault occurs